betaflight/betaflight.com/docs/development/LedStrip.md

 ## Resource remapping

-If your board does not have a physical LED_STRIP pin you still can use this feature but configuration is dependend on target resources.
+If your board does not have a physical LED_STRIP pin you still can use this feature but configuration is dependent on target resources.

 An example for a Foxeer F745V3_AIO board using SERIAL_RX 1 as LED_STRIP: